WanyingQiu/Clock-Domain-Crossing/README.md

 While logic gates like AND gates are commonly used in synchronization circuits, there are cases where their usage is omitted, depending on the specific design requirements.
 ![all text](../images/mux.png)
 ## Multi bit Data Crossing: HandShake Synchorization
-The key of the handshake mechanism is to use the utilize the source clock req signal and ack signal from the destination clock.
-Both req and ack need to maintain stable and went through a Double FF during sampling time to ensure slow clock domain is able to receive req from the fast clock domain, along with the data needed to be sent during this time.
+The handshake mechanism is a bidirectional communication protocol used for synchronizing data transfer between clock domains.
+It relies on req from source domain and ack signal from destination domain.

-This mechasim is inefficient as each data transistance needs multiple clock period to communicate.
-It is more frequently to use in small amount of multi-bit data transaction.
+The handshake mechanism is inherently slow because it requires multiple clock cycles(time it takes for req signal to propogate to destination and ack signal sent back to source clock domain) to complete a single data transfer.
+This is especially true when there is a significant frequency difference between the source and destination clock domains.
+Due to its inefficiency, this mechanism is typically reserved for small amounts of multi-bit data transfer, where reliability and synchronization are more critical than throughput.

 ![all text](../images/handshake.png)
 ## Multi bit Data Crossing: FIFO Synchorizations
-For multiple data transferring, a FIFO is the more common way for data communication between clock domains.
+For throughput-intensive multiple data transferring, a FIFO is the more common way for data communication between clock domains.
 ![all text](../images/asyn_fifo.png)
 ### Gray Encoder/Decoder
-Before transferring, data are converted into gray code.
-The Gray code counter ensures 1-bit transition occurs whiles the other remains the same for each data transferring.
-This is a protection to setup or hold time violation: at most one bit is being metastable at the source/destination clock edge, and to prevent FIFO reading when it's empty, FIFO writing when it is full.
+As the data is converted into Gray code before being transferred across the clock domain, only one bit of the data changes between consecutive values.
+This reduces the risk of synchronization issues, ensuring that only one bit might be metastable at any given time.
+Additionally, it safeguards against issues like empty FIFO reads and full FIFO writes, making it an important technique in handling asynchronous data transfer with greater integrity.
 ### FIFO(2Port RAM)
 For a FIFO with 2^n entry, we need n+1 depth to represnt the single address bit and gray code.
 ```Verilog